1991–92 Greek Football Cup: Tournament details

 Totally 72 teams participated, 18 from Alpha Ethniki, 18 from Beta, and 36 from Gamma.
 It was held in 6 rounds, included final.

-Until quarter-finals, there were not surprises but also big confrontations, minus the qualification of Iraklis against Aris and the elimination of AEL from the Group stage by teams of lower divisions.
-Most remarkable result of Second Round was the elimination of Panionios by Atromitos.
+Until quarter-finals, there were not surprises but also big confrontations, minus the qualification of Iraklis against Aris and the elimination of AEL from the group stage by teams of lower divisions.
+Most remarkable result of second round was the elimination of Panionios by Atromitos.
 Even if Panionios won 5–0 in the Nea Smyrni Stadium, it was changed in 0–2 without match, because of outlaw use of a footballer by home team side, while they did not accomplish to reverse the score in the second leg.

 In quarter-finals, Olympiacos eliminated Panathinaikos with away goals rule, with a penalty in last minutes of second match.
-In semi-finals, PAOK eliminated with an impressive 3–0 home victory after extra time (3–2 on aggregate) the champions of the season, AEK Athens.
-In the Final (two-legged matches for second and last time) Olympiacos were awarded the cup, with a 1–1 draw away and a 2–0 win in their home.
-They won the cup for 19th time in their history.
-First scorer was elected Michalis Iordanidis of Doxa Drama, with 9 goals.
+In semi-finals, PAOK eliminated with an impressive 3–0 home victory after extra time (3–2 on aggregate) AEK Athens, the champions of the season.
+In the final (two-legged matches for second and last time) Olympiacos eventlually won the cup for 19th time in their history, after a 1–1 draw away and a 2–0 win in their home.
+Michalis Iordanidis of Doxa Drama emerged as the top scorer with 9 goals.